 Charity’s son Ryan pops in for lunch

-We had a lovely surprise when Emmerdale actor James Moore, who plays Charity’s long lost son Ryan, called i for a bite to eat.
+We had a lovely surprise when Emmerdale actor James Moore, who plays Charity’s long lost son Ryan, called in for a bite to eat.
 At first we thought he had come in to look for Charity but she wasn’t working that day!
 James is a great guy and deserved his win as the best newcomer at the National Television Awards.
 Congratulations to Emmerdale too for winning the best soap at the awards

 Look who came to ‘vet’ us